Selphyl Logo1.877.735.7495

 Which treatment is right for you?

 In general, PRP therapy is a good choice for people with mild to moderate injuries or conditions.
 It is also a good option for people who are looking for a less invasive and less expensive treatment option.
+Stem cell therapy is a good choice for people with more serious injuries or conditions.
+It is also a good option for people who have not responded well to other treatments.

 Platelet Rich Plasma (PRP) Therapy — The Science